Behind-The-Scenes Film: REV'IT! Sports International Utah Catalog Shoot

 The shoot started off at the Salt Flats, during Speed Week.
 Speed Week is a one-week period where anyone, with virtually any type of motorized

-vehicle, can come to the salt flats to put the pedal to the metal.
+vehicle, can come to put the pedal to the metal.
 There are no speed limits here.
 Many speed records have been set and broken

 on the flats.